zuozhenggh/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

 ## **STEP 5:** Taking the Flow for a Spin

 1. It's time to see our function in action.
-To do this we need to put a csv file into the input-bucket bucket.
+To do this we need to put the file1.csv csv file into the input-bucket bucket.
 Use the OCI web console drop down menu to go to **Storage** and then **Buckets**.

     ![Storage then Buckets](./images/full-1.png)